A close-up of a grouse standing on a gravel road.

 Welcome to the grouse hunting paradise of Ely, Minnesota—a rugged, wild slice of northeastern Minnesota where ruffed and spruce grouse thrive across the vast Superior National Forest and near by Boundary Waters Canoe Area Wilderness (BWCA).
 Known for its thick forests, aspen stands, and endless public land, Ely offers hunters unmatched terrain and a true DIY adventure, whether you’re roaring down OHV trails, trekking on foot or canoe.
 Hit the Echo Trail’s gravel roads and side paths for low-pressure hunts, or venture into the big woods of the BWCA for a challenge that rewards skill and grit.
-Peak season hits in mid-to-late fall—October to November—when leaves drop, birds edge out, and every flush feels earned.
+Peak season hits in mid-to-late fall—October to November—when leaves drop, birds come out, and every flush feels earned.
 Whether you’re a dog hunter navigating dense cover or an OHV rider cruising the endless trails south of Ely, Ely delivers solitude and prime grouse country that’s tough to beat.

 At Arrowhead Outdoors in Ely, we’re your launchpad for the hunt.
 Stock up on ammo, blaze orange gear, and local insights to bag your limit—all at prices that keep your wallet happy.